customr/rust-hashmap/README.md

 # HashMap Implementation in Rust

-Purely for educational and recreational purposes.
-For real world production please use [std::collections::HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html).
+Purely for educational and recreational purposes

 ## References